trekhleb/machine-learning-experiments/assets/story.en.md

 ### Experiments with Multilayer Perceptron (MLP)

+> A [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) is a class of feedforward artificial neural network (ANN).
+Multilayer perceptrons are sometimes referred to as "vanilla" neural networks (composed of multiple layers of perceptrons), especially when they have a single hidden layer.

 ### Experiments with Convolutional Neural Networks (CNN)

+> A [convolutional neural network (CNN, or ConvNet)](https://en.wikipedia.org/wiki/Convolutional_neural_network) is a class of deep neural networks, most commonly applied to analyzing visual imagery (photos, videos).
+They are used for detecting and classifying objects on photos and videos, style transfer, face recognition, pose estimation etc.

 ### Experiments with Recurring Neural Networks (RNN)

+> A [recurrent neural network (RNN)](https://en.wikipedia.org/wiki/Recurrent_neural_network) is a class of deep neural networks, most commonly applied to sequence-based data like speech, voice, text or music.
+They are used for machine translation, speech recognition, voice synthesis etc.